-This is the day that professionals, amateurs, the young and the not so young came together in a day of music and fun where Cornwall’s culinary gift to the world was the unquestionable hero of the day.
+The grand finale to Cornish Pasty Week, this is the day that professionals, amateurs, the young and the not so young come together at the Eden Project for a day of music and fun where Cornwall’s culinary gift to the world is the unquestionable hero of the day.

 The 2020 World Pasty Championships will take place on Saturday 29th February.